Jbleezy/BO1-Reimagined/README.md

 ### Director
 * Always drops Wunderwaffe regardless of whether or not you have completed the sidequest
-* Upgraded assault rifles no longer deal extra non-headshot damage to the Director
+* Upgraded assault rifles no longer deal extra damage to the Director
 * Max health is now 250,000 no matter how many players are in the match
 * Only slows down players close to him when shot at while calm